Student Guide - Residential Life Policies

-Special requests for exceptions to this residency requirement must be made in writing to the Dean of Student Services and are granted only on rare occasions.
+Special requests for exceptions to this residency requirement must be made in writing to the Dean of Students and are granted only on rare occasions.
 Students entering Bethany as transfers should consult with the Dean of Students about meeting the intent of the two-year residency requirement.

 NOTES: Failure to comply with the residential policy may result in cancellation of registration and expulsion.
 Bethany typically places first-year or new student roommates according to the housing application form and attempts to honor mutual roommate requests.
 Bethany does not house PSEO students under the age of 18.
 Bethany reserves the right to place roommates as the needs of the College require.

 - Anderson Hall (women)